poketo/poketo-service/README.md

 ### Collection actions

 Detailed docs for this section are pending.
-These are only really used by the [Poketo reader](https://poketo.app).
+These are primarily used by the [Poketo reader](https://poketo.app).

 #### Getting series in a collection